Privacy policy

 Cookies

 We do not collect information such as names, addresses, and email addresses from individuals browsing the Agency’s website.
-However, when you visit our website, a “cookie” may be saved on your computer.
+However, when you visit our website or DROP, a “cookie” may be saved on your computer.

 You can remove cookies on your computer by accessing your browser’s preferences menu and deleting existing cookies.